-Lori has 32 years’ experience in nonprofit management and is responsible for fiscal and program management.
-Lori is a Certified Intergenerational Training Specialist.
-A native Kansan, Lori is actively involved in the community.
-She is a member of the Chamber Champions Committee and the Manhattan Catbackers Association.
+Lori has over 37 years of experience in nonprofit management and is responsible for fiscal and program management.
+A native Kansan, Lori is actively involved in the community and serves on several committees.

-She was a member of the 2011 Leadership Manhattan Class and the 2011 American Express Leadership Academy.
-Lori has received recognition for her work on behalf of the Flint Hills Veterans Coalition and was presented the Lady Victory Coin by Brig.
+Lori was a member of the 2011 Leadership Manhattan Class and the 2011 American Express Leadership Academy.
+Lori has received recognition for her work on behalf of the Flint Hills Veterans Coalition and was presented the Lady Victory Coin by former Brig.
 Gen. Sean Swindell, the Deputy commanding general (maneuver), 1st Inf.
-Div. and Fort Riley; and was given the Medallion of Excellence Award by the FHVC.
+Div. and Fort Riley; and was given the Medallion of Excellence Award by the Flint Hills Veterans Coalition.

 Lori has three sons and five grandchildren.
 In her spare time, she enjoys K-State sports, traveling, reading, and spending time with her family.
 Lori’s favorite holiday is Christmas and all the hustle and bustle of shopping and decorating!

 Karen Paulus is the Program Services Coordinator with FHVC with over a decade of non-profit experience.
 A Virginia native, Karen is an AmeriCorps VISTA alumna where she worked with a refugee resettlement agency, she led the Community Service Center at California Lutheran University, and was the Hawaii Chapter Director with Blue Star Families while stationed on Oahu prior to moving to Manhattan.
 Karen has her Bachelor of Arts in Communication Studies from Christopher Newport University and her Master of Science in Education from Old Dominion University.